 We had to spend hours upon hours dealing with something that should really be super turnkey when meeting or exceeding our clients’ expectations is what we should be focused on.
 You don’t need other friction when you’re starting a new business.

 How has FreshBooks supported your needs as a scaling business?

-Michael: We’re an eight-figure company now.
+Michael: We’re an 8-figure company now.
 We’ve never had a chargeback.
 We’ve never had debt as a company.

 We’re continuing to grow our team, and now we’re on Stirling Road, where we have a 5,000-square-foot office that we fully renovated.
 We’re starting to delve into commercial production, print, and out-of-home advertising.
 As an agency, we’re evolving to meet all the advertising needs of our clients and become a one-stop shop.

 With FreshBooks, I was able to operate my business effortlessly from day one.
 It took that stress off.

 For us, visibility into our business and accounts receivable continues to be so important.
 Making sure that payments are deposited on time for reliable cash flow is really important.
 With FreshBooks, I was able to operate my business effortlessly from day one.
 It took that stress off.
 The support has been awesome, and it’s so fast and easy to use.

 We got to the point where we were billing enough that we wanted to get our fees down on credit card transactions.
 We also needed to add more clients, which is a great problem to have.
 FreshBooks set us up on a custom Select plan, which includes an unlimited number of clients and helps keep fees down.
 FreshBooks has always made life easy.